Physical & aggregate · 2023

 +Is there Total Dissolved Solids in Philadelphia, PA tap water?

-Yes — Philadelphia, PA's 2023 Consumer Confidence Report lists Total Dissolved Solids at 216–471.
-Philadelphia, PA's 2023 Total Dissolved Solids level is between 80% and 100% of the federal limit (500 MCL) — measured but not in violation.
+Yes — Philadelphia, PA's 2023 Consumer Confidence Report lists Total Dissolved Solids at 216–471 mg/L. Philadelphia, PA's 2023 report shows Total Dissolved Solids detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Total Dissolved Solids in drinking water?